2004 Major League Baseball postseason: (1) New York Yankees vs. (4) Boston Red Sox

 This was the third postseason meeting of the Yankees–Red Sox rivalry.
-In one of the most shocking results in North American sports history, the Red Sox became the first team in MLB history to overcome a three games to none series deficit to win a playoff series, defeating the defending American League champion Yankees in seven games to return to the World Series for the first time since 1986 (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).
+In one of the most shocking results in North American sports history, the Red Sox overcame a three-games-to-none series deficit to defeat the defending American League champion Yankees in seven games, returning to the World Series for the first time since 1986 (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).

 Game 1 was an offensive shootout between both teams, which was won by the Yankees.
 In Game 2, Jon Lieber outdueled Pedro Martínez in a pitchers duel as the Yankees narrowly won to take a 2–0 series lead headed to Fenway Park.
 The Yankees went up 3–0 in the series after a 19–8 bludgeoning of the Red Sox in Game 3.
 After the game, Bob Ryan of The Boston Globe wrote, "They are down, 3–0, after last night's 19–8 rout, and, in this sport, that is an official death sentence.
 Soon it will be over, and we will spend another dreary winter lamenting this and lamenting that."
 However, thanks to walk-off heroics from David Ortiz, the Red Sox narrowly won Games 4 and 5, in twelve and fourteen innings respectively, to force the series back to the Bronx.
 Game 6 became known as the “Bloody Sock Game”, as Red Sox starter Curt Schilling pitched with a torn tendon sheath in his right ankle that was sutured in place by the Red Sox team doctors.
 The Red Sox jumped out to a 4–0 lead in the top of the fourth thanks to a three-run home run by Mark Bellhorn, and despite the Yankees cutting their lead to two in the bottom of the eighth, Schilling and Keith Foulke kept the Yankees’ offense at bay to win 4–2 to force a seventh game, becoming the first team in MLB history to force a Game 7 after being down 3–0 in the series.
 The Red Sox blew out the Yankees in Game 7 in part thanks to home runs from Ortiz, Bellhorn, and Johnny Damon, clinching the pennant and completing an improbable comeback.
 Game 7 was the last ALCS game ever played at the original Yankee Stadium.